Cezary924/Cezary924.github.io/README.md

 </div><br/>

 ## ℹ️ About</h3>
-- This is Cezary924's GitHub.io website which contains information about current and upcoming projects.
+- This is Cezary924's GitHub.io web page which contains information about current and upcoming projects.